apitestbase/apitestbase.github.io/_docs/en/ace-integration-unit-testing.md

 ---
 Though API Test Base enables `test driven development (TDD) for IBM ACE message flows`, this page is about basic method which assumes the message flow code has already been written before we test it.

-Below is the sample scenario.
-The result test case can be downloaded in section [Sample Test Case](#sample-test-case).

-## Message Flow Introduction
+## Sample Message Flow Introduction

 The message flow under test (Flow1) has an MQ Input node to receive input message, a Compute node to process the message, and an MQ Output node to output the message to an MQ local queue.